ptarmiganlabs/butler-app-duplicator/README.md

 * When new apps are created, their reload scripts are either left intact, or replaced with a new script (there are two different REST endpoints for this).
 If the script is replaced, the new script is retrieved from a URL - typically from a revision control system system such as Github.
 * Create a custom property (by using the Sense QMC) called "AppIsTemplate".
 It should only exist for Apps.
 Possible values should be "Yes" and "No".
+* As of version 1.1.0, the app duplicator only works using https.
+It's a bit more work setting up, but security is important.
+No shortcuts.

 # Usage